KurtE/NT35510_t4x_p/README.md

 ### experimental boards DEVBRD 4 and DEVBRD 4.5
 These are setup using my modified Teensy core that added some variant support, and the variant DevBoard 4.0.
-Note the variant is based off of Micromod
+Note the variant is based off Micromod

 We are using FlexIO2, but could also use FleIO3
 ```